 Jif is a renowned American brand of lip-smacking peanut butter.
 For three decades, it has been satisfying its customers and has taken a leading position among peanut butter brands in the United States.
 Wondering about trying out this famous peanut butter and want to know all about its pros and cons?
 Then just keep on reading!

-Jif peanut butter is a good addition to your diet as long as it is in moderation.
+Jif is a good addition to your diet as long as it is in moderation.
 This brand of peanut butter is not all-natural (it contains added sugar, except for one variant).
-But as long as you keep your intake in check, we recommend Jif peanut butter.
+But as long as you keep your intake in check, we recommend this brand of peanut butter.

-There are about 10 different variants of Jif peanut butter as listed below.
+There are about 10 different variants of Jif as listed below.

 - Natural Creamy